Alegres/awstraining-serverless-front/README.md

 Choose Cognito and create new users group.
 Call it **AmplifyUsers**.

-In order to add authentication, Amplify will create a Cognito User Pool.
+In order to add authentication, Amplify will create a Cognito User Pool, that we will later link to our API Gateway (in the backend module).

 Our **amplify-user** does not have the required permissions at first, therefore, please assign **AdministratorAccess** to that user for a moment.